Join me on a day tour of one of the remotest areas of Iceland - the scenic Strandir.

 The memorial for Flóabardagi at Strandir

-He prepared his ships by Trékyllisey island in Trékyllisvík - 15 ships and 210 men.
-He met the fleet of his enemy Kolbeinn ungi Arnórsson at Húnaflói bay - 20 ships and 470 men from the Northern part of Iceland.
+He met the fleet of his enemy, Kolbeinn ungi Arnórsson, at Húnaflói bay - 20 ships and 470 men from the Northern part of Iceland.
 Kolbeinn had prepared his fleet at Skagi.

 This battle was to have dire consequences for the Strandir area.
-Kolbeinn lost 80 of his men and followed Þórður kakali up to Strandir and ransacked this area.
-You can read about this only sea battle in Iceland where both parties were Icelanders in Sturlunga Saga.
+Kolbeinn lost 80 of his men and followed Þórður kakali to Strandir, where he ransacked the area.

 Árnesstapar rocks - to the left is the female troll, then the male troll, and to the right is their dog